9 Picturesque Places to Kayak in Nova Scotia

 There are some businesses that may accept US dollars – but be sure to ask when you enter a business and the exchange rate they offer.
 It is important to remember that you may not receive the most current exchange rate at a business.

-It may be easier – and more economical – for travellers with USD to visit a bank or use the bank’s banking machine to exchange USD for Canadian dollars.
-Debit cards, and major credit cards along with cash are accepted in most places and using your cards will allow you to get the exchange rate for that day.
+It may be easier – and more economical – for travellers with USD to visit a bank or to use a bank’s ATM banking machine to exchange USD for Canadian dollars.
+Be sure to check with your preferred US bank to see if they allow free or reduced cost transaction fees from certain Canadian banks.

 Cell service is strong along most major routes and in cities, towns and communities throughout Nova Scotia however there are areas where you will find coverage is not as strong and at times, and you may pass through an area with no coverage at all.
-The Province of Nova Scotia is working towards improving coverage to ensure 95% coverage for standard-definition service (e.g. emails, web browsing and social media) in Nova Scotia and 99% coverage for making calls on your cellphone.

 Tick prevention measures can include: